ryan-mok/sydedoor/README.md

 Currently, there is functionality for logging in and out, viewing companies and creating and viewing reviews.

 ## Design
-Please click [here](https://www.charmainewang.ca/sydedoor) to learn more about the user experience design process behind SydeDoor.
+Please click [here](https://www.charmainewang.ca/sydedoor.html) to learn more about the user experience and design process behind SydeDoor.

 ## Contributors
 * [Neil Agarwal](https://neilagarwal.ca/)